Vipinbadge10/computational-physics/README.md

 ### Physical Setup:

-A particle is assumed to be moving along X direction, and at a point in X it encounters a potential barrier which is formed by change in energy landscape of a system; means potential energy of a system is higher than the particle's total energy in that point in X direction.
+A particle with an initial wavefunction\[Gaussian Wavepacket\] is assumed to be moving along X direction, and at an origin it encounters a potential barrier which is formed due change in energy landscape of a system; means potential energy of a system is higher than the particle's total energy in that point in X direction.

 1.Initial Wavefunction -: Gaussian Wavepacket that describes how my wavefunction of a system will behave at time = 0